Radio Television of Serbia: Channels

+RTS also operates a number of domestic pay-TV channels; these are: RTS Drama, RTS Život, RTS Trezor, RTS Kolo, RTS Muzika, RTS Nauka, RTS Klasika and RTS Poletarac.
+Former channels include RTS 3K, that was broadcast from 1989 to 2006 and replaced by TV Avala.

 Programming

 News programmes

 News programmes are produced in Belgrade, however the network has a total of 25 news offices in the country.
 RTS also has its own correspondents and offices outside of Serbia in: Moscow, London, Brussels, Paris, Rome, Vienna, Washington, D.C., Chicago, and Tokyo.

 RTS has the most watched news and current affairs programmes in the country, according to the AGB Nilsen Serbian ratings.

 The centerpiece of RTS news programming is the Dnevnik (English: Journal), which is the network's main news programme and is aired on RTS1.
 The Dnevnik bulletins are aired at 8:00 (runs for approximately 25 minutes), 12:00 during workweek and 13:00 Saturdays and Sundays (around 15 minutes, excluding Sports Review and Weather forecast), 19:30 (between 35 and 40 minutes) and at 23:00 (approximately 20 minutes).
 The flagship (evening) Dnevnik has been the most watched news programme in Serbia since 2003, averaging between 1.5–2 million viewers nightly.

 The following are news and current affairs aired on RTS: